graphql/graphql-spec/spec/Section 5 -- Validation.md

 and `...commandFragment(command: DOWN)` are part of the visited selections that will be merged.

-If both of these spreads would have `$commandOne` or `$commandTwo` as the argument-value, it would be allowed as we can be sure that we'd resolve identical fields.
+If both of these spreads had used `$commandOne` as the argument value, it would be allowed as we can be sure that we'd resolve identical fields.

 ### Leaf Field Selections